 Diet: piscavore (omnivore)

 I had a great deal of difficulty getting females out of the tank.
+As soon as the net hits the water there is chaos since this species is an incredibly fast swimmer.
 When ever I tried to net one she simply spit her eggs all over the place.
 So instead, I got her to swim to one side of the tank and placed an egg crate divider between her and the others.
 After a week, I could scoop her out and strip the fry.

 Above is a young 3 inch (8 cm) dominant male Lipochromis sp.
 "Matumbi hunter"

 Above is a mature 5.5 inch (13 cm) dominant male Lipochromis sp.
 "Matumbi hunter" in full breeding dress in March 2015